RosettaCommons/documentation/Metals.md

 # Working With Metalloproteins in Rosetta
 By Vikram K. Mulligan, Baker Laboratory (vmullig@uw.edu).
 Documentation created 13 March 2014; changes checked into master branch 14 March 2014.

-_**AT THIS TIME, AUTOMATIC METAL SETUP IS NOT CONSISTENTLY WORKING WELL WITHIN ROSETTASCRIPTS.
-USE AT YOUR OWN RISK UNTIL THIS IS RESOLVED.**_

 ## Short summary
 The **-in:auto_setup_metals** flag has been added to make it easy to import a PDB file containing a metalloprotein and to have Rosetta automatically detect coordinate covalent bonds to metal ions and create appropriate constraints.